cyberark/conjur-oss-helm-chart/README.md

 See [./conjur-oss](conjur-oss) for Chart files and instructions.

+## Requirements

+This chart requires Helm v3+.
+The chart may work with older versions of Helm but that deployment isn't specifically supported.

 ## License

 This repository is licensed under Apache License 2.0 - see [`LICENSE`](LICENSE) for more details.